hylang/hy/docs/language/api.rst

 .. versionadded:: 0.9.12

-`gensym` form is used to generate a unique symbol to allow writing macros without accidental variable name clashes.
+`gensym` is used to generate a unique symbol to allow writing macros without accidental variable name clashes.

 .. code-block:: clj